Connections

 JWT and SAML

-OpenID Connect, OAuth 2.0, JWT and JWT claims are first class citizens in FoxIDs.
-Internally claims are always represented as JWT claims and request / response properties are described with OAuth 2.0 and OpenID Connect attributes.
+OpenID Connect, OAuth 2.0, JWT, and JWT claims are first-class citizens in FoxIDs.
+Internally, claims are always represented as JWT claims, and request/response properties use OAuth 2.0 and OpenID Connect attributes.